-- You cannot decline Medicare Part A - An exception to this is if you're not accepting Social Security benefits.
-As long as you are not accepting Social Security benefits, you can choose to decline Part A, which allows you to open/contribute to a HSA - If you're eligible for Medicare but have not filed an application for either Social Security retirement benefits or Medicare, you do not need to do anything.
+- You cannot decline Medicare Part A if you are receiving Social Security benefits - If you're eligible for Medicare but have not filed an application for either Social Security retirement benefits or Medicare, you do not need to do anything.
 You can open/contribute to the HSA and postpone applying for Social Security and Medicare until you stop working.
-There is no penalty for this delay as long as you're covered by an employer's health plan - If you're entitled to Medicare because you signed up for Part A at age 65 or later, but have not yet applied for Social Security retirement benefits, you can withdraw your application for Part A. (To do so, contact Social Security Administration at 1-800-772-1213) There are no penalties or repercussions and you are free to reapply for Part A at a future date.
-(If any claims have been paid by Medicare part A on your behalf, you would be required to pay those back.)
+There is no penalty for this delay as long as you're covered by an employer's health plan - If you're entitled to Medicare because you signed up for Part A at age 65 or later, but have not yet applied for Social Security retirement benefits, you can withdraw your application for Part A and reapply at a later date.
+For additional information about this option contact the Social Security Administration at 1-800-772-1213